 Currently enrolled students are not eligible for merit scholarship consideration with the exception of the Robertson Scholarship, which may accept students during their first year at Duke, and the Nakayama Scholarship, which is awarded to rising seniors.

-The Office of Undergraduate Scholars and Fellows (OUSF) is responsible for the selection of merit scholars.
+The Office of University Scholars and Fellows (OUSF) is responsible for the selection of merit scholars.
 For more information, including a listing and description of Duke merit scholarships, please visit the Office of University Scholars and Fellows.